ViewComponent/view_component/docs/guide/previews.md

 end
 ```

-To set a custom layout for all previews and the previews index page, set: `default_preview_layout`:
+To set a custom layout for individual previews and the previews index page, set: `default_preview_layout`:

 ```ruby
 # config/application.rb